madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 Abstract
 ========

-We demonstrate the application of a well-chosen integral equation to produce a non-iterative optimization of the parameters of power, exponential, logarithmic and Weibull functions.
+The parameters of power, exponential, logarithmic and Weibull functions are optimized by a non-iterative regression method based on an appropriate integral equation.

+.. include:: ../page_break.rst

-.. rubric:: Non-Linear Regression of Power, Exponential, Logarithmic and
+.. rubric:: Non-Linear Regression of the Types: Power, Exponential, \
-            Weibull Functions
+   Logarithmic, Weibull
    :name: reei2-paper
    :class: center

 .. rst-class:: center